ESG Data(Governance)

 We have no policy for determining the payment ratio of performance-based compensation and other forms of compensation.

-Progress and implementation of the medium-term management plan JP Vision 2025 Steady implementation of measures including a "co-creation platform", DX, enhancing governance, and ESG management
+Progress and implementation of the medium-term management plan JP Vision 2025 Steady implementation of measures including a co-creation platform, digital transformation, governance enhancement, and ESG management

-Occurrence of serious administrative incidents and misconduct in the Group and operation of compliance systems Enhancement of compliance systems, including the establishment of a system for understanding and making a coordinated response to misconduct incidents in the Group and encouraging the use of the whistleblowing system
+Occurrence of serious administrative incidents and misconduct in the Group and operation of compliance systems Enhancement of the management framework through efforts to enhance Group conduct, such as identifying misconduct incidents and strengthening the coordination system, and improvements to the whistleblowing system

 Classification Total amount of compensation